 “Never leave the set without checking with your 2nd AD,” Michele said.
 “If you can’t find the 2nd AD, check with the 1st AD.
 Make sure you never leave the set without your call time [for the next day] and always check with Central Casting.”

 When a Casting Director books you, they will tell you how to get your call time changes.
-Be sure to check for call time changes before you go to bed, when you wake up in the morning, and before you leave for set.
+Be sure to check for any changes before arriving to set.

 When you’re on set, be present and alert so you don’t miss your cue.
 It’s imperative that you are available and ready to work when you’re called.
 Production should not have to look for or wait on you.

 5. Be flexible

 On a production, there’s no such thing as “set in stone.”
 The script can change, characters can change, call times can change.
 To be a successful Multi-Cam Stand-In, you need to be flexible around changes.

 Directors have different methods and processes for how they want to block scenes.
 Some directors will block with dialogue where the Stand-Ins will block every single move as they read through the script.
 Other Directors will block without dialogue going from mark to mark.